syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 • Understand the inital purpose of the feature
 • Review existing solutions from both direct and non-direct competitors
 • Create a vision piece to act as a stake in the ground, and gold standard solution
-• Distribute a user flow diagram, to be shared with wider business stakeholders and guage any concerns or recommendations
+• Distribute a user process diagram, to be shared with wider business stakeholders and guage any concerns or recommendations
 • Regularly review concepts with users to gain insights and make any required adjustments
 • Work cloesly with partners within Product and Engineering to ensure buy in and alignment from day 1